 A lot of internal emails we come across lack the fundamentals of clarity, consistency and a mobile-friendly approach -- and that’s a problem.
-But we get it - you’re busy and Outlook was never designed to send internal emails, especially for the breadth of information you need to communicate.
+But we get it -- you’re busy and Outlook was never designed to send internal emails for the breadth of information you need to communicate.
 Unfortunately after you read this, those excuses aren’t going to cut it anymore. 😉

-Using standardized email templates will not only help your message be understood but also make sending internal emails easier.
-Besides the immediate benefits, these templates will make other departments and stakeholders come to you because it’s clear you own this channel.
+Using standardized employee email templates will not only help your message be understood but also make sending internal emails easier.

 Our criteria for these five templates: